captbaritone/jordaneldredge.com/_posts/2016-09-16-why-linting-errors-should-cause-tests-to-fail.md

 * Transient test failures caused by not properly mocking out the system clock
 * Test failures introduced by your package repository being down.

-I don't think anyone would suggest disabling tests all together just to avoid the possibility that one of these errors might block a hotfix.
+I don't think anyone would suggest disabling tests altogether just to avoid the possibility that one of these errors might block a hotfix.

 If you don't have a system that can work around those types of failures, you